How to apply for funding through a call

 - complement, without duplicating, existing programming in the area and sector and other strong ideas submitted through the same call

 - respond to operational requirements and other considerations specific to each call

-- your initiative will meet the requirements of the call
+- if your project meets the requirements of the call

-- it is the responsibility of the applicant to review the eligibility and project conformity requirements published on the call page
+It is the responsibility of the applicant to read and comply with the eligibility and project requirements published on the call page.

-Step 2: Review the tools and guidance provided before preparing your application package
+Step 2: Review available guidance before preparing your application

-Global Affairs Canada publishes the Funding Tools page to give all interested organizations equal access to reference material needed to meet application requirements.
+Global Affairs Canada publishes information on the Funding Guidance page to give all organizations equal access to information they need to meet our requirements.

 If your organization is registered in the Partners@International portal: